 - Include a link to your LinkedIn profile on your resume and in your email signature and website (if you have one).

-- Study the details on LinkedIn Company profiles of your target employers.
+- Study the details on LinkedIn (company) Pages of your target employers.
 Use them to assess the company and to identify employees.

 - Look at the profiles of employees of your target employers.
 Connect with them and scan their profiles for market intelligence and relevant keywords to boost your personal SEO.

-- Search job listings for your target employers in LinkedIn Jobs (on the main menu bar under “Me”).
+- Search job listings for your target employers in LinkedIn Jobs.
 A wealth of information about the company is provided in these descriptions.

 Keep Your Personal Brand Top-of-Mind

-- Share updates regularly, say, once a week or so.
+- Post relevant updates regularly, say, once a week or so.
+Include hashtags and tag people, for better impact.

 - Join and participate regularly in LinkedIn Groups to demonstrate your thought leadership and subject matter expertise.

-- Write articles for LinkedIn’s long-form publishing platform Pulse.
+- Write articles for LinkedIn’s long-form publishing platform, sometimes called Pulse.

 - Reach out to your network regularly to see how they’re doing, offer support, and pass along something of interest to them.